Three Options for Managing References in Grant Proposals and Other Documents

 Annotate PDFs

-Paperpile works differently than the other reference managers in that it doesn’t offer a sync function directly through its service.
-Instead, if you want to sync your research to allow access across multiple devices, Paperpile uses your Google Drive account.
+Paperpile differs from other reference managers in that it doesn’t offer a direct sync through its service.
+Instead, if you want to sync your research and access it across multiple devices, Paperpile uses your Google Drive account.
 If you currently use Google Drive for Cloud storage and have adequate space in your account, Paperpile may be ideal.
-If you don’t want to use Google Drive as your storage hub or your account lacks enough space to store the data (this might be unusual, but it can be an issue for some), Paperpile won’t be a good fit.
-Another connection to Google is that Paperpile uses your Google login, meaning that you don’t need to create a new username and password when setting up your account.
+If you don’t want to use Google Drive as your storage hub, or your account doesn't have enough space to store the data (this might be unusual but can be an issue for some), Paperpile won’t be a good fit.
+Another connection to Google is that Paperpile uses your Google login, so you don’t need to create a new username or password when setting up your account.

 Who is Paperpile for?
 Paperpile is an obvious choice for those who use Google Docs for most of their writing.
 It’s also good for group efforts that require an easily accessible, Cloud-based workspace.
-Whereas not everyone has a Microsoft 365, Dropbox, or Box account—all popular options for sharing files—most people do have Google accounts, making Paperpile potentially a faster, easier way to manage and share data for a collaborative writing effort.
+While not everyone has a Microsoft 365, Dropbox, or Box account—all popular options for sharing files—most people do have Google accounts, making Paperpile a potentially faster, easier way to manage and share data for a collaborative writing effort.
 Paperpile also makes it easy to access your research.
 If you download PDFs through Paperpile and choose to sync your Paperpile account with Google Drive, you can access your research directly through Google Drive without having to log into Paperpile first.
-Lastly, Paperpile has an intuitive interface, so it’s a good choice for those who want to jump in and use a reference manager without having to first embark on extensive training.
+Lastly, Paperpile has an intuitive interface, making it a good choice for those who want to jump in and use a reference manager without extensive training.
 Finally, another advantage of Paperpile is that it doesn’t require those collaborating with you to have a Paperpile account.

 WHICH REFERENCE MANAGER IS THE BEST?

 All three reference managers are great options.
-Which reference manager might be best for you depends on factors such as how much data you have to store, whether you’ll be working with others, or if you need a specific feature such as compatibility with Google Docs.
+Which reference manager is best for you depends on factors such as how much data you need to store, whether you’ll be working with others, and whether you need a specific feature, such as compatibility with Google Docs.
 Mendeley is a well-rounded tool that works in most contexts, including proposals.
-However, Mendeley doesn’t have an integration for Google Docs.
-For Google Docs, Paperpile emerges as the leader.
+However, Mendeley doesn’t have a Google Docs integration.
+In Google Docs, Paperpile is the leader.
 Paperpile has a well-designed interface, is one of the easiest reference managers to use, and is perfect for those working predominantly in Google’s ecosystem.
-If you work with people who use Endnote and want a free (or less expensive) option that has a similar look and feel, either Mendeley or Zotero would be suitable.
+If you work with people who use EndNote and want a free (or less expensive) option that has a similar look and feel, either Mendeley or Zotero would be suitable.

-Although feature-filled, popular, and free—and developed by a non-profit organization that is sensitive to data privacy issues—Zotero is the reference manager least suited for the occasional user, which includes the majority of proposal writers.
-This is because Zotero takes some time to learn, with an interface that is less intuitive than Mendeley’s or Paperpile’s.
+Although feature-rich, popular, and free—and developed by a nonprofit organization sensitive to data privacy issues—Zotero is the reference manager least suited for occasional users, including most proposal writers.
+This is because Zotero takes time to learn, and its interface is less intuitive than those of Mendeley or Paperpile.
 However, it is a robust reference manager, and its free plan will meet the needs of most proposal writers.
-If you frequently collaborate with university students or faculty, you should be aware of Zotero and have a general idea of how it works.
-And if you work in an academic setting, we would recommend creating a Zotero account and taking a few tutorials so you’re ready to use it.
+If you frequently collaborate with university students or faculty, you should be familiar with Zotero and understand how it works.
+If you work in an academic setting, we recommend creating a Zotero account and completing a few tutorials to ensure you’re ready to use it.

 SUMMARY

 Reference managers serve several functions.
-They can act as search engines to find relevant journal articles, books, and web-based content; function as a PDF reader; and be used to store and organize your references and import citations into your documents.
+They can act as search engines to find relevant journal articles, books, and web-based content; serve as PDF readers; and store and organize your references and import citations into your documents.

 There are many reference managers to choose from besides those profiled in this post.
 The key to finding one that will work for you is knowing the context where you will be using it the most (e.g., research papers vs. proposals, if proposals, which types of funders), and whether you will be collaborating with anyone.
 You’ll also want to review the list of citation styles each reference manager supports before you make your decision.
 This is particularly important if the documents you tend to work on require a citation style other than mainstream ones like the American Psychological Association or the Chicago Manual of Style.

 If you want to use Google Docs, Paperpile is ideal.
 If you wish to annotate PDFs and import web-based content such as blog posts into your library, Mendeley, Zotero, or Paperpile will all work.
-If you are working collaboratively on a document, ideally everyone on the team should use the same reference manager, so you may also want to consider your colleagues’ preferred tool.
-In an academic setting, you should be prepared to use Zotero, which is popular among faculty and students.
+If you are working collaboratively on a document, ideally, everyone on the team should use the same reference manager, so you may also want to consider your colleagues’ preferred tool.
+In an academic setting, you should be prepared to use Zotero, which is widely used by faculty and students.

-Workarounds exist if writing team members prefer to use different reference managers.
-If team members can’t agree on which tool to use for a particular research project or proposal, one solution is to periodically import project-related references from the other reference managers into the tool that the lead writer (or the editor) is most comfortable using.
-If cost is a significant issue for you and your colleagues, several reference managers offer free plans, including Endnote, Mendeley, and Zotero.
+Workarounds are available if writing team members prefer different reference managers.
+If team members can’t agree on which tool to use for a particular research project or proposal, one solution is to periodically import project-related references from other reference managers into the tool the lead writer (or editor) prefers.
+If cost is a significant issue for you and your colleagues, several reference managers offer free plans, including EndNote, Mendeley, and Zotero.

-Lastly, one thing to keep in mind is that regardless of which reference manager you choose, you are not limited to using just one, and you don’t have to stick with your first choice.
-You can use multiple reference managers to see which one you like best, or choose one reference manager and switch later.
-Although it can be a hassle if you have lots of data, all reference managers we’ve seen allow you to export your data, which can then be imported into a new tool.
+Lastly, keep in mind that regardless of which reference manager you choose, you are not limited to using just one, and you don’t have to stick with your first choice.
+You can use multiple reference managers to see which one you prefer, or choose one and switch later.
+Although it can be a hassle with large datasets, all the reference managers we’ve reviewed let you export your data, which you can then import into a new tool.

 Additional information: